 Lantana and Privet are the primary target weeds within the Stage 8 area.
 These weeds will be mapped annually within the areas covered by this BRMP.
 Weed mapping will collect areal or point data, depending on the size of the weed infestation.
 The weed mapping methodology is set out in Table 8.4.
 Areas where the total weed cover comprises at least 10% of the area are considered to be 'weed infested'.
-Hence, the entire quarry area could currently (April 2021) be mapped as a single weed unit.
 The weed mapping method is summarised in Table 8.4.